 In \cite{CCM}, Cheeger-Colding-Minicozzi proved the splitting of tangent cones at infinity for manifolds of nonnegative Ricci curvature which admit linear growth harmonic functions on them.
 In general, such manifolds may not split off a line isometrically themself even provided they admit Euclidean volume growth.
 As the same reason, if the non-constant solution $u$ to \eqref{u0} has linear growth at most for its negative part, i.e.,

 for some point $p\in\Si$, then it may not be true about affine linearity of $u$, or the splitting of $\Si$.
 Instead, we can estimate the Hausdorff distance between different level sets of $u$ in compact sets in the scaling sense (see Lemma \ref{C0est}), and get the following splitting based on the almost rigidity theorem of Cheeger-Colding \cite{CC}. \begin{theorem} Let $\Si$ be a complete noncompact Riemannian manifold of nonnegative Ricci curvature and Euclidean volume growth.
 If $u$ is a smooth non-constant solution to \eqref{u0} on $\Si$ with linear growth at most for its negative part, then any tangent cone of $\Si$ at infinity splits off a line isometrically. \end{theorem} The splitting of tangent cones of $\Si$ at infinity indeed requires linear growth of $u$ on $\Si$ (see examples in $\S 6$ of \cite{DJX2}).
 Let $M$ denote the minimal graph over $\Si$ with the graphic function $u$.
-From Theorem \ref{CovconeC} and its proof, the tangent cone of $M$ at infinity is a metric cone in a tangent cone of $\Si\times\R$ at infinity.
-If $u$ also has linear growth, then the tangent cone of $M$ at infinity can split off a line isometrically.
+If $u$ has linear growth, then the tangent cone of $M$ at infinity can split off a line isometrically.
 However, the splitting does not depend on the linear growth of $u$ as follows. \begin{theorem} Let $\Si$ be a complete noncompact Riemannian manifold of nonnegative Ricci curvature and Euclidean volume growth.
-If $M$ is a minimal graph over $\Si$ with the non-constant smooth graphic function, then any tangent cone of $M$ at infinity is a metric cone, which splits off a line isometrically. \end{theorem}
+If $M$ is a minimal graph over $\Si$ with the non-constant smooth graphic function, then there is a tangent cone of $M$ at infinity, which is a metric cone and splits off a line isometrically. \end{theorem}